 We can use the lessons from the past to manage the chemicals of the present and future.
 For example, we know volatile substances and dust can be hazardous so precautions should be taken to ensure good ventilation and/or respirators are used when workers can be exposed to these materials.
 This will be especially challenging going forward with nanoparticles, since they can not be seen with the naked eye.

 Chemical Knowledge is a Key

 Workplace Hazardous Materials Information System (WHMIS) documents provide curated information about the chemicals employers are using.
 Employers must access this knowledge to proactively make sound decisions on when protection is needed.
 Sometimes the WHMIS documents even provide specific information on the type of protection needed, though not often since the supplier can not know how the chemical will be used in each workplace.
-Employers must engage in the identification of hazards and ensure workers are properly protected.
+Employers must engage in the identification of hazards and promote proper managing of chemicals to ensure workers are protected.

 And Learn from Others

 A recent The Synergist article entitled Growing Pains, Personal Protective Equipment for Workers in the Emerging Cannabis Industry, discusses industry hazards associated with pesticides, marijuana dust, marijuana resin, UV light, and mold spores.
 The article helps to summarize the issues and identify areas where personal protective equipment must be carefully chosen to properly protect employees.

 As Canada moves towards legalizing cannabis, manufacturers can use references like these to understand potential exposure implications and ensure employees are properly protected from day one.

 Rillea Technologies can help employers with managing chemicals with foresight and maintain good occupational health for their valued workers!
 Contact us for more information.